cardano-foundation/CIPs/CIP-governance-metadata-actions/README.md

 The conway ledger era ushers in on-chain governance for Cardano via [CIP-1694 | A First Step Towards On-Chain Decentralized Governance](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1694/README.md), with the addition of many new on-chain governance artifacts.
 Some of these artifacts support the linking off-chain metadata, as a way to provide context.

-The [CIP-100 | Governance Metadata](https://github.com/cardano-foundation/CIPs/pull/556) standard provides a base framework for how all governance metadata should be formed and handled.
+The [CIP-100 | Governance Metadata](https://github.com/cardano-foundation/CIPs/pull/556) standard provides a base framework for how all off-chain governance metadata should be formed and handled.
 But this is intentionally limited in scope, so that it can be expanded upon by more specific subsequent CIPs.

 This proposal aims to provided a specification for off-chain metadata which gives context to governance actions, building on from the CIP-100 framework.